-‘Dragon Ball Heroes’ Episode 9 Featuring Jiren Vs Cumber, Goku’s Training With Daishinkan
+‘Dragon Ball Heroes’ Episode 9 Featuring Jiren Vs. Cumber, Goku’s Training With Daishinkan

 Kale and Caulifla lost consciousness while Cabba and Hit are no longer at their full strength.
-Vegeta and Trunks decided to gave the Universe 6 fighters a hand, but Kamin and Oren have lots of tricks under their sleeves.
-Before engaging in another fight, Kamin and Oren revealed that they are artificial life forms created by the Tuffle of Universe 6.
+Vegeta and Trunks decided to give the Universe 6 fighters a hand, but Kamin and Oren have lots of tricks under their sleeves.
+Before engaging in another fight, Kamin and Oren revealed that they are artificial life-forms created by the Tuffle of Universe 6.
 However, because of their incredible power, the mortals tried to destroy Kamin and Oren, but the Tuffle were the ones who met their end.

 When Vegeta and Trunks were about to attack, the enemies transformed into small particles and penetrated the bodies of Kale and Caulifla.
 The Universe 7 Saiyans overpowered the enemies, but Kale and Caulifla’s body took the damage.
 The Core Area Warriors leader, Hearts, together with Zamasu, came to help Kamin and Oren destroy the entire Universe 6, including Vegeta and Trunks.
 However, Kamin and Oren begged to let them play with the Universe 6 and Universe 7 fighters first.